Why Is Saying “No” So Hard For Me?

 Therapy is a very personal choice so it should be with someone you can connect with and who helps in a way you learn best.
 Don’t be afraid to ask how they help or express how you learn best.
 Most therapists welcome this information and are very willing to explain their approaches to helping.

-I hope this helps you find the right therapist to help you in Crescent City.
+I hope this helps you find the right therapist to help you in Eureka.
 If you are still feeling stuck, feel free to call me at (707) 954- 7060 for a free 15 minute consultation.
 I’d be happy to hear about what is happening for you and help direct you to the right person to help you.
 If you are looking for help with anxiety counseling, depression counseling, or trauma counseling, you can read more about how I can help here.

 Do I Have Traumatic Grief?
-What is that?

 Grief is probably one of the hardest things we cope with in our lives especially when we have more than one loss in a short time span.
 It can include many things beyond grief over a death such as when we lose a relationship and feel abandoned, in divorce, times when we feel disconnected, or even for some other reasons.
 We all tend to grieve differently too.
 Grief often includes intense feelings of sadness, anger, fear, and anxiety.
 The fear and anxiety usually relate to being afraid of being hurt again.